Return to TauZero.comReturn to Rob TowRob Tow Resume

 • Member of the Sun Labs committee on Open Source licensing, the Sun Digital Rights Management task force (derived a novel strategic matrix based on identity, sources of data emission, and licensing for Sun’s new DRM strategy), and the Sun CTO patent review committee.

-• Championed and contributed to a funded educational project for Sun SPOTS with the Graduate Media Design Program at the Art Center College of Design.
+• Championed and contributed to a funded educational project for Sun SPOTs with the Graduate Media Design Program at the Art Center College of Design.

 • Invited speaker at the AMIGRO 2006 Ambient Intelligence Conference, Groningen, Netherlands.